tisnik/slides/docs/mypy.md

-# Type annotations & static type checks for Python
+# Static type checking for Python

 ---